WHAT IS INTRINSIC VALUE? Why Is It Important?

 The hard math used in calculating the objective factors is much easier to determine than an intangible factor.

-INRINSIC VALUE: 2.
+INTRINSIC VALUE: 2.
 WHAT ARE THE TANGIBLE FACTORS OF A BUSINESS?

 - Buildings and Land

-The value behind the a hard product or service is the first place to start.
+The value behind the hard product or service is the first place to start.
 How does a business impact the lives of the people it serves?

 After establishing these fundamentals, time to think about the machines and infrastructure we will need to create the product, deliver the service, and where we will the headquarters and potentially warehousing exist.

 Next, we evaluate how much cash we have to float business operations and marketing over the next few business cycles.
-Do we need to seek outside capital
+Do we need to seek outside capital?

 Finally, I like to evaluate how much debt will need to be taken on and how much equity is retained by the company?
 Do we own any real estate?
 Are the products and services owned or contracted out through 3rd party suppliers?